jlthompson96/BookmarX/README.md

 ## Goals
 - [ ] User Profiles
 - [ ] Track books based on read and want to read
-- [ ] Follow other Users and see activites andr recommendations
+- [ ] Follow other Users and see activities and recommendations
 - [ ] Book reviews

 ## Technologies